revanbus/data-mover/README.md

 # Python Data Movement Utility

-This repository contains a Python utility designed to move data between PostgreSQL RDS databases and Amazon S3 buckets, ensuring that all data at rest is encrypted.
+This repository contains a portfolio example of a Python utility designed to move data between PostgreSQL RDS databases and Amazon S3 buckets, ensuring that all data at rest is encrypted.
 This code serves as a sample of DevOps-oriented utilities and is intended to demonstrate concepts rather than provide a fully functioning system.

 ## Overview